 For small businesses like mine, blogging is a way to “get known, get remembered and get business,” as Donna Papacosta puts it.
-In Blogging still matters in 2016 and beyond, she says, “blogging has served as a cornerstone of content marketing for my communications practice, leading to innumerable benefits, including great search engine optimization.”
+In her own blog post, she says, “blogging has served as a cornerstone of content marketing for my communications practice, leading to innumerable benefits, including great search engine optimization.”

 Should bloggers join the crowds who seem to be publishing on LinkedIn instead of blogging?
-Pam Neely calls this “building your house on rented land,” and warns not to abandon your blog for LinkedIn.
+Pam Neely (sorry, link no longer live) calls this “building your house on rented land,” and warns not to abandon your blog for LinkedIn.
 If you must, she says, “Publish your content on your blog first.”

 Chris Brogan likewise believes in the importance of the “home base” that is your blog.
 He strongly recommends a blog to create a “store front” where people can learn about you; generate attention from search traffic; and earn potential customers.